abhijit-c/LatinTranslations/Ovid/src/letter2.md

 - *in...Tomitae* indirect question.
 - *Getae* has to be nominative, but *loca* doesn't match case, and therefore it accusative.
 Implicit *sunt* fitting with *nota*.
+NO! *Geta, Getae*.
+TOFIX.
 - Weird translation of *nota* as 'become acquainted with'.
 - *culta* in apposition to *Taurica terra*, *oresteae deae* dative of agent b/c of *culta* p.p.p.
 Also reduplicate *faciant*.
 - Why is it *quaeque* not *quidque*?
 Theory: *quid* is implied by wanting a tricolon structure, *quae* instead is relative leading into the *ubi* clause and *dura...equo* explaination.
+Confirmed.
 - The Hister is the latin name for the (lower) Danube, huge European river.
-- Nor is he idle to ask in which region the people of Tomis were placed (the Getae hardly were acquainted with the places), or what the Sauromatae are doing, what the bitter Iazyges and the Taurician land, having been cultivated by the Orestean gods are doing, and what the other tribes who, when the Hister halted because of the frost, travel with a swift horse through the hard back of the river.
+- Nor is he idle to ask in which region the peoples of Tomis were placed (the Getae hardly were acquainted with the places), or what the Sauromatae are doing, what the bitter Iazyges and the Taurician land, having been cultivated by the Orestean gods, are doing, and what the other tribes who, when the Hister halted because of the frost, travel with a swift horse through the hard backs of the river.

 ```